-- STEP 1 Switch the display to the odometer. (\rightarrow P. 136) - Turn the "ENGINE START STOP" switch or the engine switch to the OFF. - STEP 3 While pressing the trip meter reset button, turn the "ENGINE START STOP" switch or the engine switch to the ON.
+- STEP 1 Switch the display to the odometer. (\rightarrow P. 142) - STEP 2 Turn the "ENGINE START STOP" switch or the engine switch OFF. - STEP 3 Vehicles with smart key system: While pressing the trip meter reset button, turn the "ENGINE START STOP" switch to IGNITION ON mode.
 Continue to press and hold the button until the trip meter displays 000000.